noginn/GarminConnectClient/README.md

 Garmin Connect Export
 =====================

-Endurance is a PHP library for parsing cycling GPS activities and calculating metrics.
+Provides a simple library for fetching public activities from Garmin Connect and bulk exporting the TCX files.

 Usage
 -----